 For extra flavour Greek rice pilaf can be cooked with bits of onions and spices or Saffron (Krokos kozanis).
 This basic recipe is a great accompaniment for meat dishes, like souvlaki, gyros or biftekia.
 Depending on local cuisine this classic Greek rice pilaf recipe may also contain vegetables, like sliced carrots, peas, corn etc. One very popular variation is gamopilafo, a festive Cretan specialty offered at weddings (gamoi), where the rice is cooked in lamb broth.
 Simply delicious!

 The perfect traditional Greek rice pilaf (pilafi) recipe!
-Fluffy, fragrant rice and crispy, tender, fall of the bone chicken thighs with a delicious lemon kick!
+Fluffy, fragrant rice and crispy, tender, fall of the bone chicken legs with a delicious lemon kick!

-- 8 chicken thighs, bone-in and skin on
+- 8 chicken legs, bone-in and skin on

 - 1 1/2 cup rice (long grain rice or basmati)

 - 2 tbsps butter

 - juice of 1 lemon (or more if you prefer)